optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 <div class=rightcol>

-- Numerical derivatives are calculated if user does not provide a derivative
+- You can provide derivatives
+- Otherwise, estimagic calculates them numerically
-- Efficient parallelization on (up to) as many cores as parameters
+- Parallelization on (up to) as many cores as parameters

 </div>